-The District is required by contracts with the landowners of the Ainsworth site to restore the property, as nearly as possible, to the condition it was in prior to the District's use of the easement.
+The District is required by contracts with the landowners of the Ainsworth Wind Energy Facility ("Ainsworth") site to restore the property, as nearly as possible, to the condition it was in prior to the District's use of the easement.
 Ainsworth has an estimated closure date of September 30, 2025.
 The ARO was based on an external study for costs using one scenario.
 The assumptions included: 1) no hazardous construction material abatement is required; 2) no environmental costs to address site clean-up; 3) floor drain and septic tanks will be decommissioned per state regulations; 4) wind turbine nacelles, turbine towers, transformers and other electrical equipment are removed from the site by the demolition contractor; 5) the O&M buildings and one onsite meteorological tower were included with the demolition costs; 6) all foundations will be removed to two feet below finished grade; and 7) all concrete and crushed rock surfacing will be removed.
-The costs in the study are in 2015 dollars.
-Rates in the consumer price index for all urban consumers ("CPI-U") were used to adjust these obligations for inflation.
-The inflation rates used were 2.11% and 2.07% for the years 2017 and 2016, respectively.
+The costs in the study were in 2015 dollars.
+Rates in the CPI-U were used to adjust these obligations for inflation.
+The inflation rates used were 1.91% and 2.11% for the years 2018 and 2017, respectively.
 There are no legally required funding and assurance provisions associated with this ARO.
-The costs included in rates for the decommissioning of Ainsworth were \$0.1 million for the year ended December 31, 2017.
+The costs included in rates for the decommissioning of Ainsworth were \$0.2 million and \$0.1 million for 2018 and 2017, respectively.
 These rate collections reduced the related deferred outflow for Ainsworth.

 The District is required by the NDEQ to decommission the underground storage tanks at various locations in the District's service area, consistent with its regulations.
 The remaining lives of the storage tanks cannot be reasonably estimated.
 The AROs were based on the best estimate of District management representatives with expertise in environmental issues.
-The District provided guarantees and financial assurance through correspondence and supporting information to NDEQ in 2017.
+The District provided guarantees and financial assurance through correspondence and supporting information to NDEQ in 2018.
 There have not been any decommissioning costs for the underground storage tanks included in rates.